douglasgreen/config-setup/README.md

 ### File Copy Arguments

-When running `config_setup.php`, there are three possible arguments:
+When running `config-setup`, there are three possible arguments:

 -   `--no-pre-commit` or `-n`: Don't use the pre-commit for fewer interruptions.
 -   `--wordpress`: Install the `stubs/wordpress.php` file for PHPStan to use for WordPress checking.